 Bird Malaysia’s team consist of specialist birder guides who are members of the Malaysian Nature Society (MNS) and BirdLife International Partners for Malaysia with intimate local knowledge of the rich habitat of East and West Malaysia birds.
-With a collective birding experience of over 25 years, the team is well-respected in the Malaysian birding circle, and have been honored and respected by organizations and peers alike.
+With a collective birding experience of over 25 years, the team is well-respected in the Malaysian birding circle, and have been honored by organizations and peers alike.

 Irshad Mobarak has been a keen naturalist since his childhood.
 Inspired by the lives and deeds of pioneer naturalists and explorers.
 In 1992 he left his banking career and walked down the path of Natural History.
 He has been deeply moved by the plight of the animal and plant world and the perilous relationship they have with man at this moment in history .
 He has devoted his life to helping ordinary people unlock the mysteries of the natural world.
 To help achieve this role he founded Bird Malaysia under the Umbrella of Natural History Tours a company which specializes in wildlife tours with focus on birds.